Angela Simmons Sizzles In An Orange String Bikini: ‘Allow Me To Reintroduce Myself’

 “Yummy yummy in my tummy,” another follower chimed in.

-In her caption for one photo, Simmons wrote that she was “reintroducing” herself to her fans.
+In the caption of one of her photos, Simmons wrote that she was “reintroducing” herself to her fans.
 The Inquisitr previously reported that the daughter of Rev Run has been on GUHH since the WeTV series first began.
-On the show, Simmons opens up about her life as a businesswoman and single mother.
-The reality star has also discussed the father of her child, Sutton Tennyson, Sr., on a past episode.
-Tennyson was fatally shot back in November 2018.
+On the show, Simmons has opened up about her life as a businesswoman and single mother.
+The reality star has also discussed the father of her child, Sutton Tennyson, Sr., who was fatally shot in November 2018, on a past episode.

 Fans of Angela Simmons can follow her on Instagram for more updates.